Bending Teichm\"uller spaces and character varieties: Introduction

-The Poincaré holonomy varieties are closed complex analytic sets.
-Thus, we shall try to complexify the real-analytic embedding $b_L \col \TT \to \rchi$ in \Cref{BendingTeichmullerSpaces}.
-Note that the Fricke-Teichmüller space $\TT$ is a component of the real slice of the character variety $\rchi$.
-Moreover, $b_L$ is {\it totally real} in the complex affine variety $\rchi$ (i.e. its tangent spaces contain no complex lines).
-Therefore, to obtain different complexifications for different bending laminations, it is necessary to enlarge the ambient space.
+Historically, a real-analytic deformation determined by a measured lamination or a measured foliation (an equivalent object) often has a significant complexification: A Teichmüller geodesic in the Teichmüller space $\TT$ is determined by a measured foliation on a Riemann surface, and its complexification is a Teichmüller disk in $\TT$.
+A measured lamination on a hyperbolic surface yields a real-analytic earthquake line in $\TT$ (\cite{Thurston86, Kerckhoff85Earthquakes}), and an earthquake disk is its complexification (\cite{McMullen98ComplexEarthquakesTeichmullerTheory}).

+We aim to geometrically complexify the real-analytic embedding $b_L \col \TT \to \rchi$ in \Cref{BendingTeichmullerSpaces}, and obtain a complex-analytic mapping from a closed complex-analytic variety.
+It is plausible that such complexifications of the real bending varieties $\Im b_L$ in a common analytic space will lead us to discover intersecting properties of the original real-analytic varieties.

+We first explain the domain of the complexified bending map.
+Given a representation $\rho\col \pi_1(S) \to \PSL_2\C$, if a holonomy $\rho(\ell) \in \PSL_2\C$ along a loop $\ell$ is either hyperbolic or elliptic, then one can certainly bend $\rho$ along $\ell$ as the axis of $\rho(\ell)$ gives the axis of bending deformation.
+However, it is {\it not} clear at all if one can define bending if $\rho(\ell)$ is parabolic or the identity.

-Given a weighted oriented multiloop $M$ on $S$, we introduce a modification $X_M$ of the character variety $\rchi$ with respect to $M$, so that we can ``bend'' representations $\pi_1( S) \to \PSL_2\C$ even the holonomy along some loops of $M$ is elliptic or even trivial (\S \ref{sRepresentataionsFramedAlongALoop}, \S\ref{sRepresentationsFramedAlongMultiloop}).
-This modification is done by assigning certain framings for the loops of $M$, which determine bending axes.
-In addition, the modification essentially happens only in an analytic subvariety of $\rchi$ disjoint from $\TT$, so that the map forgetting the framing induces a finite-to-one covering map from $X_M$ to $\rchi$ when specific subvarieties are removed from $X_M$ and $\rchi$.
-In particular, there is a canonical embedding of $\TT$ into $X_M$.
+Therefore, given a weighted multiloop $M$ on $S$, we introduce an appropriate closed analytic set $X_M$ consisting of certain (double) framed representations, so that the framing determines the bending axes even when the holonomy along some loops of $M$ is trivial (\S \ref{sFramedCharacterVarieties}).
+In fact, this modification of $\rchi$ essentially occurs only in a complex-analytic subvariety of $\rchi$ disjoint from $\TT$: Namely, when specific subvarieties are removed from $X_M$ and $\rchi$, the map forgetting the framing induces a finite-to-one holomorphic covering map from $X_M$ to $\rchi$ (see \S \ref{sForgetfulMap}).
+In particular, there is a canonical embedding of the Fricke-Teichmüller space $\TT$ into $X_M$ as a real-analytic smooth subvariety.
+In addition, we can pull back the complex symplectic structure on $\rchi$ to $X_M$ minus a subvariety.

+We next explain the target space.
+Notice that the Fricke-Teichmüller space $\TT$ is a component of the real slice of the character variety $\rchi$.
+Moreover, the real bending map $b_L\col \TT \to \rchi$ is in the complex affine variety $\rchi$ (i.e. its tangent spaces contain no complex lines).
+Therefore, it is necessary to enlarge the ambient space in order to obtain nontrivial and different complexifications for different bending laminations.